exploring self-realization, sacred personhood, and full humanity

 None of Newton’s three laws of motion could be deduced from experiment.
 They were explanatorily fertile presuppositions, creatively projected onto nature as principles of nature.

 Editor’s note: This is not unusual, per se.
 Many of the great insights of history were not derived from experiment.
 See the extensive discussion on the “Creativity” page.
-There are a large number of examples of creative expression which were simply dropped into one’s head.
+There are a very large number of examples of creative expression which were simply dropped into the heads of artists and researchers.